hydpy-dev/hydpy/hydpy/docs/rst/options.rst

 HydPy's XML support offers two exceptions, which are both illustrated, for example, by the `single_run.xml` file supplied with the :ref:`HydPy-H-Lahn` example project.
 First, the XML element `conditions_io` allows for specifying separate directories for reading and writing condition files.
-Second, the XML element `serios_io` can contain multiple `readers` and `writers`, and one can specify individual option values for each.
+Second, the XML element `series_io` can contain multiple `readers` and `writers`, and one can specify individual option values for each.